RolloutHQ/rollout-hq-docs/api/perform-code-global-objects.md

 ---

-The perform code blocks found in API configuration interfaces allow the user to perform custom mapping, additional nodejs logic like HMAC authentication checks and/or any additional HTTP requests.
+The perform code blocks found in API configuration interfaces allow the user to perform custom mapping, additional Node.js logic like HMAC authentication checks and/or any additional HTTP requests.

 In order to do so a number of global objects are available in the execution context of the perform code block.